3ative/PWM-Fan-controller/README.md

     components: [ gpio ]
     refresh: 1min
 ```
- - I have also added it to the Yaml Files
+ - I have also added it to the Yaml Files.
+ - ### Note: This has now been "fixed" in ESPHome 2024.6.2 and therefore no longer required.

 ## Watch the tutorials here:
 [Part 1 - Building the Circuit Board](https://youtu.be/UQ6Gylbk8AI)